Winter091/C-Memory-Debugger/README.md

 The debugger, when allocating, writes additional bytes at the end of the memory block,

 and during `free()` function checks whether the data after block has changed or not.

+If the data is corrupted, the warning will be printed and and abort() will be called immediately.

 Note: it's impossible to check if writing past-bound has occurred if the pointer to